 Not sure if anyone’s noticed but the profession is in trouble.
 You know it’s bad when the most cynical of cynics feels compelled to say yeah, this is kinda actually bad.

-Sure, I’ve talked plenty of shit over the years but I’ve also been one of the profession’s biggest cheerleaders, lifting up future CPAs when they’re about to give up on their dreams, supporting ambitious accountants at conferences and lobbying days, even sharing press releases that in the back of my mind I thought were completely stupid but knew deep down had the best of intentions.
+Sure, I’ve talked plenty of smack over the years but I’ve also been one of the profession’s biggest cheerleaders, lifting up future CPAs when they’re about to give up on their dreams, supporting ambitious accountants at conferences and lobbying days, even sharing press releases that in the back of my mind I thought were completely stupid but knew deep down had the best of intentions.
 But now?
 Now we’re in a really dark time.

 I wish I was more into sports, then I could say something relatable like “if the accounting profession were a team, it would be the 1981 [shitty team here]” and Bramwell would commend me for my extensive knowledge of shitty sports teams.
 Are the Clippers still a joke?
 The Cleveland Browns?
 Yeah, I’m terrible at this.
 Anyway.